 For beginners or those completely new to the field, I’m going to be explaining Swift and and Objective-C in more detail so you know the advantages and disadvantages of each.

 Compared to Objective-C, Swift has a simpler syntax that makes it easier to learn for beginners or for anyone coming from another programming language.
-According to Wikipedia, the language took language ideas “from Objective-C, Rust, Haskell, Ruby, Python, C#, CLU, and far too many others to list”.
+The language took language ideas from Objective-C, Rust, Haskell, Ruby, Python, C#, CLU, and far too many others to list.
 This means that programmers coming from other languages or from other platforms (such as web development) will find a lot of concepts in Swift similar to what they were used to.